derive()

 Note:

-The function adds Fi,… field(s) to table sequence/record sequence A to generate a table sequence consisting of the original fields and the new field(s)by traversing records of A to assign each Fi with value xi.
+The function adds Fi,… field(s) to table sequence/record sequence A, traverses each record of A, assigns each Fi with value xi and returns a new table sequence consisting of the original fields and the new field(s) Fi.

 Parameter: